mbottini/concept2haskell/writeup.md

 description of the `Get` monad, which we need to turn a `ByteString` into a list of `Word8`s.

-There's probably a better more Haskell-ish way to do it, but I wrote the following function.
-From `ergparse.hs`:
+There's probably a better and more Haskell-ish way to do it, but I wrote the following function.
+From `Utils.hs`:

     gBytes :: Get [Word8]
     gBytes = do